First take whole wheat flour, salt and oil in a mixing bowl or pan. Mix very well.

 Begin to knead.
 Add more water if required while kneading.

 Knead to a soft and smooth dough.
-Cover and keep aside the paratha dough for 30 minutes.
+Cover the bowl with a lid and keep aside the paratha dough for 30 minutes.

 Rinse, peel and grate 350 grams beetroot or 4 medium sized beetroots.
 You should be able to get 2 cups tightly packed beetroots.